s-silva/igloo/packages/gulp/Readme.md

 Finally, don't forget to link scripts and images in '/assets/public/build' directory to the app.

-Note: CSS files generated using SASS will be linked automatically.
+Note: CSS files generated using LESS will be linked automatically.